-HSBC Holdings and the HSBC Group is one of the largest banking and financial services organisations in the world with an international network which covers 66 countries and territories in Europe, Asia, the Middle East and Africa, North America and Latin America.
-As at 31 December 2018 the total assets of the HSBC Group were U.S.\$2,558,124 million.
+The HSBC Group is one of the largest banking and financial services organisations in the world with an international network which covers 64 countries and territories in Europe, Asia, the Middle East and North Africa, North America and Latin America.
+As at 31 December 2019 the total assets of the HSBC Group were U.S.\$ 2,715,152 million.